datenfruehstueck/osd2f/docs/survey.md

 ### setup request from survey tool to OSD2F

 The request is directed at the OSD2F installation's base URL with the endpoint `/survey` as a *POST* request with the following parameters.
+An example with some data filled in along with German labels can be found in the [mockdata directory](../mockdata/survey_sample_setup_config.json) of this repository.

 ```json
 {